BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 ## Merge exported PDFs into one master PDF

-Merger all PDFs into a combined document.
+Merge all PDFs into a combined document.

 When enabled, all exported PDFs of the affected assembly are merged into a single PDF.

 ---

-## Ignore sub-assemblies children when condition checks fail
+## Ignore sub-assembly children when condition checks fail

 Condition check on parent assemblies will ignore children when failed.